chi-feng/python-osx-getting-started/README.md

 Another alternative IDE which is useful for _large_ projects is [PyCharm](https://www.jetbrains.com/pycharm/) but a lot of important features such as support for jupyter notebooks are only available in the Professional paid version, which is subscription only.

-## Notebooks vs. python scripts
+## Notebooks vs. scripts

 Notebooks, when done well, are great for achieving what Donald Knuth called [Literate Programming](Literate programming).
 However, notebooks have several pitfalls:
 1. Out-of-order execution can lead to inconsistent results.
 2. Writing code inside of cells makes it difficult to use proper software abstractions such as functions, classes, or modules (entire classes and functions must be contained within a single cell).
 3. Notebooks do not play well with version control unless you use workarounds.
 5. Some forms of multiprocessing are not supported inside of a notebook.
-6. Changes to code in an imported module require a kernel reset to be reflected.
+6. Changes to code in an imported module require resetting the kernel to take effect.

 With VS Code, the lines between scripts and notebooks are blurred.
 You can evaluate any part of a python script in an interactive REPL and seamlessly convert between scripts and notebook, similar to `%%` blocks in MATLAB.